shlondon/CheckPronunciationFlask/SPPAS-3/README.txt

     By using SPPAS, you agree to cite a reference in your publications.
-    Any publication arising from the use of this software, including but not limited to academic journal and conference publications, technical reports and manuals, must cite at least one of the following works:
+    Any publication arising from the use of this software, including but not limited to academic journal and conference publications, technical reports and manuals, must cite at least one of the two following works or any of the references listed in the documentation:

         Brigitte Bigi, Christine Meunier (2018),
         Automatic segmentation of spontaneous speech,